-The Public Affairs Section is particularly interested in projects that support creating opportunities that allow Hondurans build their futures in Honduras.
+The Public Affairs Section is particularly interested in projects that support creating opportunities that allow Hondurans to build their futures in Honduras.

-We are looking for proposals with outstanding cultural, educational, and exchange merit that involve geographically, demographically, and socio-economically diverse audiences in Honduras.
 Preference will be given to proposals that demonstrate the long-term sustainability of the project, in-kind and/or in-cash financial commitments from other funding sources, and impact evaluation components.

 Examples of programs eligible for funding:

 - Creative projects, such as artistic or cultural workshops, that advance one or more of the areas listed above and will have a lasting impact on the participants and/or the community;